microsoft/rag-experiment-accelerator/README.md

     "experiment_name": "name of the experiment",
     "rerank": "determines if search results should be re-ranked.
 Value values are TRUE or FALSE" , "rerank_type": "determines the type of re-ranking.
-Value values are llm or crossencoder", "llm_re_rank_threshold": "determines the threshold when using llm re-ranking.
+Value values are llm or crossencoder", "llm_rerank_threshold": "determines the threshold when using llm re-ranking.
 Chunks with rank above this number are selected in range from 1 - 10." , "cross_encoder_at_k": "determines the threshold when using cross-encoding re-ranking.
 Chunks with given rank value are selected." , "crossencoder_model" :"determines the model used for cross-encoding re-ranking step.
 Valid value is cross-encoder/stsb-roberta-base", "search_types" : "determines the search types used for experimentation.
 Valid value are search_for_match_semantic, search_for_match_Hybrid_multi, search_for_match_Hybrid_cross, search_for_match_text, search_for_match_pure_vector, search_for_match_pure_vector_multi, search_for_match_pure_vector_cross, search_for_manual_hybrid. e.g. ['search_for_manual_hybrid', 'search_for_match_Hybrid_multi','search_for_match_semantic' ]",